mattermost/mattermost-handbook/operations/operations/company-policies/community-response-policy.md

 6 - **Security vulnerabilities**
 * Approved Responders: Head of Community, Head of Security, Security PM, VP Eng
 * Loop in: Head of Security, Security PM, VP Eng
 * Template Response: To be added

 7 - **Illicit use**
-* Approved Responders: Head of Community, Head of Marketing, CEO
+* Approved Responders: Head of Community, VP Marketing, CEO
-* Loop in: Head of Legal, Head of Marketing
+* Loop in: Head of Legal, VP Marketing
 * Template Response: To be added

 8 - Marketing-related **Regulations/GDPR**, and other legal issues
-* Approved Responders: Head of Community, Head of Marketing, Head of Legal, CEO
+* Approved Responders: Head of Community, VP Marketing, Head of Legal, CEO
-* Loop in: Head of Marketing, Head of Legal
+* Loop in: VP Marketing, Head of Legal
 * Template Response: To be added

 9 - **Governmental data request**, e.g. US government requesting user/customer data under US jurisdiction